Deliver My Soul

 Earlier in the psalm, David had been venting his anger and frustration to God, asking him to treat his enemies in the same way that they had treated him (vss.
 6-20).
 That is how most of us would typically respond to betrayal or abuse.
 After suffering such damage we naturally yearn for those responsible to experience the same misery they have inflicted on us.
 In the words of Exodus 21:24, we want “an eye for an eye and a tooth for a tooth.”

-How much better that David asks that those who have been responsible for inflicting on him the suffering he endured might come to know the God who sustained and delivered him (vs. 27)!
+How much better it is that David asks that those who have been responsible for inflicting on him the suffering he endured might come to know the God who sustained and delivered him (vs. 27)!
 That is precisely why Jesus prayed, “Father, forgive them, for they do not know what they are doing” (Lk.
 23:34).
-When we turn from mulling over our own distress and focus on the greater issues of God’s glory and the needs of others, especially the desperate need of our adversaries, we reflect in our attitude the high standard Jesus set for his disciples: “Love your enemies and pray for those who persecute you, that you may be sons of your Father in heaven” (Mt.
+When we turn from mulling over our own distresses and focus on the greater issues of God’s glory and the needs of others, especially the desperate needs of our adversaries, we reflect in our attitudes the high standard Jesus set for his disciples: “Love your enemies and pray for those who persecute you, that you may be sons of your Father in heaven” (Mt.
 5:44 & 45).